Longwater1234/WedemyServer/README.md

 ### With Docker

 I have attached [Dockerfile](Dockerfile) for the Springboot server only.
-You will need to set up MySQL & Redis separately.
+You will need to set up MySQL & Redis containers yourself.
 Refer to official Docker docs on how to pass ENV variables listed above.

 ```bash
   docker build -t wedemyserver ./